List of Shaman King characters: Team Earth

 Peyote is a Mexican mariachi shaman whose attire is homage to Dia de Los Muertos, using Calavera dolls as Over Soul mediums to channel the spirits of his mariachi band his guardian ghosts.
-Peyote is attracted to the darkness he saw in Hao's heart, having followed him on the notion he might be able to alleviate Hao's sadness.
+Peyote is attracted to the darkness he saw in Hao's heart, having followed him on the notion he might be able to alleviate Hao's sadness as well as becoming one of his 12 Apostles.
 After being defeated by Ren's team, Peyote becomes disillusioned with Hao, despite continuing to feel a strong sense of attachment to him.
 He would later kill most of his comrades and then himself in an act of love/hate after learning of Hao's ability to read minds and that he never trusted his followers.
-Despite the assumption that he could not be revived due to the poor condition of his body, Peyote is forcefully resurrected by Hao and given a new spirit, Santa Muerte, to protect him from his suicidal nature and anything else that Muerte deems as a threat to Peyote.
+Despite the assumption that he could not be revived due to the poor condition of his body, Peyote is forcefully resurrected by Hao and given a new spirit named Santa Muerte to protect him from his suicidal nature and anything else that Muerte deems as a threat to Peyote.